aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 plt.show();
 ```

 Gaussian NB model has the highest `roc_auc` score.
-However, Logistic regression, Randon forests and XGBoost has better AUC score than Gaussian NB.
+However, Logistic regression, Randon forests and XGBoost has a better AUC score than Gaussian NB.
 Now let us tune hyperparameters for each of these models.

 ```python